-At SAIT, respiratory therapy students participate in a comprehensive three-year diploma program featuring two years of classroom, lab study, clinical simulation and practica followed by one year of clinical education in an acute and community care facility.
-Students complete practicum rotations such as adult, pediatric and neonatal intensive care units, the emergency department, anesthesia, wards, homecare pulmonary function and blood gas labs.
-The first two years each consist of eight months study at SAIT with some clinical practica.
-The third year is a 12-month clinical placement at an affiliated health care facility which will include weekday and weekend shifts.
-The program will strive to give students their location preference for practica, but as each hospital has limited seats available, placement at preferred sites is not guaranteed; students may have to relocate to complete their clinical year at their own expense.
+At SAIT, respiratory therapy students participate in a comprehensive three-year diploma program featuring two years of classroom, lab study, clinical simulation and practica, followed by one year of clinical education in an acute and community care facility.
+Students complete practicum rotations such as adult, pediatric and neonatal intensive care units, the emergency department, anesthesia, wards, home care, pulmonary function and blood gas labs.
+The first and second year each consist of eight months of study at SAIT and include some clinical practica.
+The third year starts in May and involves 11 months of clinical practicum at affiliated health care facilities and will include weekday, weekend, and night shifts.
+Students may be required to relocate for practicum.
+Students return to SAIT for 1 to 2 weeks per semester during third year for on-campus learning activities.
+The program will strive to give students their site rotation preference for practica, however, as each health care facility has limited seats available, placement at preferred sites is not guaranteed.
+Students may have to relocate to complete their clinical year at their own expense.